onevcat/VVDocumenter-Xcode/README.md

 ## What is this?

 Writing document is so important for developing, but it is really painful with Xcode.
 Think about how much time you are wasting in pressing '*' or '/', and typing the parameters again and again.
-Now, you can find the method or any code you want to document, and type in `///`, the document will be generated for you and all params and return will be extracted in a beatiful Javadoc style.
+Now, you can find the method (or any code) you want to document to, and type in `///`, the document will be generated for you and all params and return will be extracted into a beatiful Javadoc style.
 You can just fill the inline placeholders to finish your document。

 Here is an image which can show what it exactly does.